-- Intuitive enough so that first-time users aren’t discouraged from participating.
+- Intuitive interface, so that first-time users aren’t discouraged from participating.
 We’ve spent time gathering information on each tool’s first-time onboarding experience so you can plan ahead how much time it will take to get started.

-- Display time of day (in user’s timezone) and details of current session.
+- Display time of day (in user’s time zone) and details of current session

-- Allow users to easily see the schedule and navigate to other sessions.
+- Allow users to easily see the schedule and navigate to other sessions

-- Support both teleporting and joystick locomotion/turning.
+- Support both teleporting and joystick locomotion/turning

-- Include a pause function, so that users can temporarily leave the XR environment with ease (we all need “bio breaks”).
+- Include a pause function, so that users can temporarily leave the XR environment with ease (we all need “bio breaks”)